dynamsoft-docs/camera-enhancer-docs-mobile/programming/android/guide/enable-features.md

 ```

 - You can enable or disable multiple features at one time.
-- When a enabled feature is enabled again , it remains enabled.
+- When an enabled feature is enabled again, it remains enabled.
 - When a feature is disabled more than once, it remains disabled.